fredericinist/ezpaarse-resources/README.md

-# ezpaarse-ressources
+# ezparse-ressources
-Ressources that should be updated independently from ezPAARSE source code
+Resources that should be updated independently from ezPAARSE source code